Wystov/ecommerce-app/README.md

 If you'd like to see changes in the project right away, you can start dev-server by next steps:

 - Run `npm run dev` to starts a local dev-server with [HMR](https://vitejs.dev/guide/features.html#hot-module-replacement) for development
-- Open `https://localhost:3000` in a preferable browser
+- Press `o` to see the project in [Google Chrome](https://www.google.com/chrome/) or put `https://localhost:5173/` to the address bar of the preferable browser